FZJ-JSC/JUBE/docs/faq.rst

 Analyse multiple output files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This FAQ entry is only relevant for *JUBE* versions prior version 2.2.
+Since version 2.2 *JUBE* automatically creates a combined
+result table.

 Within an ``<analyser>`` you can analyse multiple files.
 Each ``<analyser>`` ``<analyse>`` combination will create
 independent result entries: